Simarjeet-Brar/CENG317/README.md

 - [ ] Sensor is on right address and we are geting readings
 - [ ] Readings are changing accroring to presence of light

-If everything mention above is checked you are good.
+If everything mention above is checked You're good!.
 Last but not least, you may want to build a case to protect your pi and prevent it from damage.

 To build case for your pi you have to software called <font color="red">Corel Draw</font>